Shrizt/docker-dosbox/README.md

 # DOSBox for Docker Server

+Any feedback and ideas are higly appreciated! :)

 This image can be used standalone, or as a base for other images.

 It provides a DOSBox environment and a VNC console for it, running on port 5901.

 # Install and run

+Image avaailable and keep updated on REPO https://hub.docker.com/r/shrizt/dosbox

 You can install with: